Chart Color Schemes

 Elizabeth displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Elizabeth's dwelling structure, as per the latest Census, comprised 51.5% houses and 48.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Elizabeth stood at 19.0%, with mortgaged dwellings at 22.6% and rented ones at 58.3%.
-The median monthly mortgage repayment was $1,083, below Adelaide metro's average of $1,562.
-The median weekly rent figure in Elizabeth was $225, compared to Adelaide metro's $320.
-Nationally, Elizabeth's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Elizabeth's dwelling structure, as per the latest Census, consisted of 51.5% houses and 48.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Elizabeth was at 19.0%, with the rest mortgaged (22.6%) or rented (58.3%).
+The median monthly mortgage repayment in Elizabeth was $1,083, below Adelaide metro's average of $1,562.
+Weekly rent was recorded at $225, compared to Adelaide metro's $320.
+Nationally, mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing